codecypher/LearnAI/code/python_code.md

 - High-Precision Floating-Point Arithmetic

-## Use Generators for Memory-Efficient Processing
+### Use Generators for Memory-Efficient Processing

 Generators provide an elegant way to work with large datasets or infinite sequences to improve code efficiency and reducing memory consumption [12].

-### What Are Generators?

-Generators are functions that use the `yield` keyword to return values one at a time, preserving their internal state between invocations [12].
+_Generators_ are functions that use the `yield` keyword to return values one at a time, preserving their internal state between invocations [12].

 Unlike regular functions that compute all values at once and return a complete list, generators compute and yield values on-the-fly as they are requested which makes them suitable for processing large sequences.